robbintt/popup-openvpn/README.md

         - The ansible script should run without any errors
         - (The restarter role fails if it doesn't need to restart or something)
     3. At the end of the script your server needs restarted.
 I don't know why
-        - todo - investigate if this was a one time thing or is always true...
+        - todo - just restart the server every time the playbook is run or something
-        - if so have the ansible script always restart?
     4. To reconfigure or update your server you may run `manage.sh` again

 6. email the .ovpn files to all your users
     - Each user only needs the ovpn file generated for them.
 They also need their username and password